Shaher-11/tic_tac_toe/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Microverse
-- etc
+- The Odin Project

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](./LICENSE) licensed.